 She knows what she needs to do.
 She excelled at her training on Vulcan.
 She knows how to control her all-too-human emotions and fears.
-She knows there is only logical choice, even though it’s the one she least wanted to make.
-So she makes her choice.
+She makes her choice.
+She knows it is the only logical choice, and the one she least wanted to make.

 She chooses wrong.